Cellular $E_k$-algebras: Introduction

 \subsection{Acknowledgments}

 AK and SG were supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 682922).
 SG was also supported by NSF grant DMS-1405001.
 AK was also supported by the Danish National Research Foundation through the Centre for Symmetry and Deformation (DNRF92) and by NSF grant DMS-1803766.
-ORW was partially supported by EPSRC grant EP/M027783/1.
+ORW was supported by EPSRC grant EP/M027783/1, by the ERC under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 756444), and by a Philip Leverhulme Prize from the Leverhulme Trust.

 SG would like to thank J.\ Lurie for helpful discussions about cell structures and $E_k$-homology when this project was in its infancy.
+We would like to thank I.\ Sierra, C.\ Bernard, and M.\ Fischer for corrections to an earlier version.
+We would also like to thank the two anonymous referees for their detailed comments.

 \addtocontents{toc}{ }